pachyderm/docs/content/2.4.x/concepts/pipeline-concepts/pipeline/cron.md

 - Avoid using intervals faster than 1-5 minutes
 - You can use `never` during development and manually trigger the pipeline
 - If using jsonnet, you can pass arguments like:  `--arg cronSpec="@every 5m"`
+- You **cannot update a cron pipeline** after it has been created; instead, you must delete the pipeline and build a new one.

 ---